-Bike panniers allow cyclists to carry gear comfortably on their bike rack.
-They're more practical for cyclists than backpacks because they allow you to pedal without having weight pulling down on your shoulders; providing a much more comfortable ride while giving you a better riding position.
-A well-designed pannier will also allow you to quickly switch into pedestrian mode by detaching the bag and throwing it over your shoulder (assuming the pannier has a shoulder strap option).
-If you frequently use your bike to travel, commute, or run errands around town, then a pannier will offer you great utility in getting to your destinations comfortably.
+Bike panniers allow cyclists of all creeds and ability levels to schlep their trappings comfortably while on-the-saddle.
+They're more practical for cyclists than backpacks because they enable you to pedal without the nagging weight pull at your shoulders; providing a much more comfortable ride and increasing stamina via a more bio-mechanically efficient position.
+A well-designed pannier will also allow you to quickly switch into pedestrian mode by removing it from the rack and carrying it on your person via a sling-style strap or full-on backpack shoulder straps.
+If you're apt to use your bike to travel, commute, or run errands around town, then a pannier will offer you great utility in getting to your destinations comfortably with gear in tow.

 Various Types of Bike Bags

 There is absolutely no shortage of bike bags to choose from.
 Gear storage is a paramount concern for some, and an occasional consideration for others.
 In order to discern which bag is best for you, you'll first want to know how you intend to use it.
 Check out the quick rundown of varying activities and bag styles below in order to learn what options are out there.

 Bikepacking vs. Bike-Touring